spacetelescope/drizzlepac/doc/source/catalog_generation.rst

     The deblending can be problematic if the background determination has not been well-determined, resulting in segments which are a large percentage of the map footprint.
 In this case, the deblending can take unreasonable amounts of time (e.g., days) to conclude.
-Various mitigation schemes to handle this situation are being investigated (e.g., use of the evaluation strategy discussed in the following paragraph with different tolerances).
+This led to the implementation of logic to **limit the use of deblending to only those segments which are larger than the PSF kernel**.
+This will result in some faint close sources being identified as a single source in the final catalog.

 After deblending has successfully concluded, the resultant segmentation map is further evaluated based on an algorithm developed for the `Hubble Legacy Archive
 <https://hla.stsci.edu>`_ to determine if
 big segments/blended regions persist or if a large percentage of the map is covered by segments.
-If either of these two scenarios is true, this is a strong indication the detection image is a crowded astronomical field.
-In a crowded field either the custom kernel or the Gaussian kernel (discussed in Section 1.4) can blend objects in close proximity together, making it difficult to differentiate between the independent objects.
-In extreme cases, a large number of astronomical objects are blended together and are mistakenly identified as a single segment covering a large percent of the image.
-To address this situation an alternative kernel is derived using the `astropy.convolution.RickerWavelet2DKernel <https://docs.astropy.org/en/stable/api/astropy.convolution.RickerWavelet2DKernel.html>`_
-Astropy tool.
-The RickerWavelet2DKernel is approximately a Gaussian surrounded by a negative halo, and it is useful for peak or multi-scale detection.
-This new kernel is then used for the generation of an improved segmentation map from the multi-filter detection image.

 The segmentation map derived from *and when used in conjunction with* the multi-filter detection image for measuring source properties is **only** used to determine the centroids of sources.

 .. note::